 The girls were heading home when they were gunned down by one or more assailants who shot them a total of 13 times.
 Their bodies were discovered in a ditch by Peter Placker, Taylor's grandfather who raised the girl.

 For days after the crime, state investigators canvassed the area, and theories abounded in the months that followed: Did the girls stumble on a methamphetamine deal?
 Were they the victims of a random thrill killing?
 Did they somehow meet a predator online?
-Did an out-of-town visitor murder the girls and then hop onto nearby Interstate 40 and disappear?
+Did an out-of-town visitor murder the girls and then hop onto nearby Interstate

-the neighboring town of Henryetta, where Peter Placker and his family moved after the murders, locals still come to the auto-repair shop where he works as a mechanic to offer tips on who might have committed the crime.
+In the neighboring town of Henryetta, where Peter Placker and his family moved after the murders, locals still come to the auto-repair shop where he works as a mechanic to offer tips on who might have committed the crime.
 They still motion for him to roll down his window at traffic lights to tell him they support him.

 Bikers see the decal on the back of his red pickup, "In Loving Memory of Taylor Placker and Skyla Whitaker," and give him a thumbs-up or a peace sign.